p7g/c-bytecode-vm/README.md

 that doesn't really have a name.
 My goal is to see how close I can get to a "real" programming language like Python while implementing everything on my own.

-One of the goals I have with this language is to keep the built-in stuff (implemented in C) to a minimum.
+Another goal I have with this language is to keep the built-in stuff (implemented in C) to a minimum.
 You'll probably be able to tell throughout the rest of this document.